akimd/vcsn/README.txt

 including hash tables.
 Currently, Boost is used in algorithms only, but its use shall be extended to automata structures and other portions of code.
 You must install this library on your system.
-Vaucanson should support any version after 1.38.
+Vaucanson should support any version after 1.49.
+The following Boost components are used:

+- Boost.Algorithm
+- Boost.DynamicBitset
+- Boost.Flyweight
+- Boost.Heap
+- Boost.Iterator
+- Boost.Python
+- Boost.Range
+- Boost.Regex
+- Boost.Tokenizer

 .. _Boost: http://www.boost.org/